asciinema/asciinema/README.md

 ## Hosting the recordings on the web

-As mentioned in the `Usage / rec` section above, if the `filename` argument to `asciinema rec` is omitted then the resulting asciicast is uploaded to [asciinema.org](https://asciinema.org) where it's hosted for further playback in a web browser.
+As mentioned in the `Usage > rec` section above, if the `filename` argument to `asciinema rec` is omitted then the recorded asciicast is uploaded to [asciinema.org](https://asciinema.org).
+You can watch it there and share it via secret URL.

 If you prefer to host the recordings yourself, you can do so by recording to a file (`asciinema rec demo.json`) and using